Tucson Nose Job (Rhinoplasty) Surgery Information, Benefits and Risks

-A rhinoplasty is a plastic surgery procedure designed to change the appearance of the nose.
-The surgery can also help to relieve functional breathing obstructions if a septoplasty is performed at the same time.
+Rhinoplasty is a plastic surgery procedure designed to change the appearance of the nose.
+Surgery can also help to relieve functional breathing obstructions if a septoplasty is performed at the same time.

 When is rhinoplasty used?

 A rhinoplasty is performed for people who are unhappy with the appearance of their nose.
-The size and shape of the nose can be adjusted to better match the rest of the face.
+Through surgery, the size and shape of the nose can be adjusted to better match the rest of the face.
 Bumps can be shaved down and the tip can be refined.
-If a patient is having issues with breathing due to a deviated septum, this can be corrected at the same time.
+If you are having issues with breathing due to a deviated septum, it can be corrected at the same time.

 What is involved at a rhinoplasty consultation?

 When you come in for your initial consultation, you will meet with Dr. Maloney and Lindsay, the clinical coordinator.
 Maloney Plastic Surgery is one of the only practices in Tucson, AZ to offer VECTRA 3D (three-dimensional) technology to our patients.
 One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your face.
 This exciting technology will allow Dr. Maloney to perform a “rhinoplasty” procedure on the 3D image to show you how rhinoplasty will look on you!
 You are then given a user number so you can access your saved images from home to review with your friends and loved ones if you choose.
 We are excited and proud to offer this amazing technology to our patients.

 How do I prepare for a rhinoplasty?